Financial Aid and Scholarships

 Graduate students must take courses at the appropriate level; at least 67% of all credits enrolled in during each academic year must be graduate level courses.

 Students who do not meet all requirements of the satisfactory academic progress policy during a term will be placed on Financial Aid Warning; students who do not meet all requirements of the satisfactory academic progress policy during a second term will have their eligibility for financial aid suspended.
 Students whose eligibility is suspended may submit a written appeal.
+Students who appeal successfully will be placed on Financial Aid Probation and may need to submit and follow an academic plan.

 The full policy is online at www.pdx.edu/finaid/eligibility.
 Printed copies can be found at the Office of Student Financial Aid and Scholarships.